mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### New Features

-* In the v5 of [Catalog Search  API](/apidocs-mxsdk/apidocs/catalog-apis/#search) OData Actions have been included.
-Users can now perform searches using name , summary or Description of OData Actions and view OData Action details in the Search responses.
+* OData actions have been included in the [v5 Catalog Search API](/apidocs-mxsdk/apidocs/catalog-apis/#search).
+Users can now perform searches using name, summary, or description of OData actions and view OData action details in search responses.

-* Existing OData Contracts stored in the Catalog are reparsed through a migration process to store the OData Actions.
+* Existing OData contracts stored in the Catalog are reparsed through a migration process to store the OData actions.

 #### Fixes

-* We fixed a bug where Notifications about newly registered endpoints where not showing correct number.
+* We fixed a bug where notifications about newly-registered endpoints were not showing the correct number.

 ### July 18, 2024